wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-add-next-generation-firewall.md

 Para saber mais sobre a Central de Segurança, confira o seguinte:

-- [Configurando políticas de segurança na Central de Segurança do Azure](security-center-policies.md): saiba como definir as políticas de segurança.
+- [Configuração de políticas de segurança na Central de Segurança do Azure](security-center-policies.md): saiba como definir as políticas de segurança.
-- [Gerenciando as recomendações de segurança na Central de Segurança do Azure](security-center-recommendations.md): saiba como as recomendações ajudam a proteger os recursos do Azure.
+- [Gerenciamento das recomendações de segurança na Central de segurança do Azure](security-center-recommendations.md): saiba como as recomendações ajudam a proteger os recursos do Azure.
 - [Monitoramento de integridade de segurança na Central de Segurança do Azure](security-center-monitoring.md): saiba como monitorar a integridade dos recursos do Azure.
 - [Gerenciando e respondendo a alertas de segurança na Central de Segurança do Azure](security-center-managing-and-responding-alerts.md): aprenda a gerenciar e a responder a alertas de segurança.
-- [Monitorando as soluções de parceiros com a Central de Segurança do Azure](security-center-partner-solutions.md) -- saiba como monitorar o status de integridade de suas soluções de parceiros.
+- [Monitorando as soluções de parceiros com a Central de Segurança do Azure](security-center-partner-solutions.md) – Saiba como monitorar o status de integridade de suas soluções de parceiros.
 - [Perguntas frequentes sobre a Central de Segurança do Azure](security-center-faq.md): encontre as perguntas frequentes sobre como usar o serviço.
 - [Blog de segurança do Azure](http://blogs.msdn.com/b/azuresecurity/) – encontre postagens no blog sobre conformidade e segurança do Azure.